 Watering: As the weather begins to warm, your lawn will need to be watered one inch of water two times a week.
 If the temperature is over 90 degrees, bump that up to 3 times a week.
 Sticking to an every day or every other day schedule all summer may not provide the depth moisture that your grass is needing.
 To measure one inch of water, get a free watering gauge at the farm or you can use a flat bottom can (like a tuna fish can or cat food can).
 Place the container in your yard, turn the sprinklers on and time it to see how long it takes to fill up to one inch.
 This is how long you will want your sprinklers to run.
 The depth moisture applied with a couple of days for soaking in and drying again, will help the grass roots to go deeper; therefore making the grass tougher in the long run.
 (Please see our Caring For Your Lawn page for more information.)
+If you are seeing some hot spots (grass turning brown in patches), use a hose and sprinkler head on real low and supplement those hot spots for and hour or two.

 Your shrubs and plants will need to be watered two to three times a week, 5 gallons of water each time.
 This will ensure a strong root system and healthy plant.